 them should conform to the sanitary and hygienic requirement, food safety

-measures and other standard as specified below.
+measures and other standards as specified below.
 It shall also be deemed to be the

 responsibility of the food business operator to ensure adherence to the necessary